-MRWA does not have a Scrutiny Panel as all Key Decisions are considered by full Authority.
+MRWA does not have a Scrutiny Panel as all Key Decisions were considered by the full Authority in 2024/25.
 The Scheme of Delegation does provide for the scrutiny of Executive Decisions where two or more Members call in a proposed decision and these scrutiny items are subsequently considered at full Authority meetings.